How to Transfer Files from Network File Shares NFS to OneDrive for Business?

 Step 3: Authorize Your Network File System for Migration

 Enter a display name to recognize your source drive throughout the migration.
 Enter the host name.
 Enter a folder path.
 Here you can choose root or a specific folder for migration.
 Go with the root option if you wish to migrate entire content.

 Step 4: Add and Authorize Your OneDrive for Business Account

 Similar to how you added NFS, you now need to authorize your new OneDrive account.
-Just click on the OneDrive for Business logo listed under business clouds and enter your ODFB admin login credentials.
-Remember that you need to be the admin of an ODFB account to initiate a migration.
-A OneDrive account with a user access will not be able to migrate any data.
+Just click on the OneDrive for the Business logo listed under business clouds and enter your ODFB admin login credentials.
+Remember that you need to be the admin of an ODFB account to initiate migration.
+An OneDrive account with user access will not be able to migrate any data.
 CloudFuze neither stores your passwords nor the data.
-The app uses OAuth protocol to authorize the account and make it ready for the migration.
+The app uses the OAuth protocol to authorize the account and make it ready for the migration.
 Read more about CloudFuze Security here.